pettarin/rb_smil_emulator/README.md

 * Author: Alberto Pettarin ([website](http://www.albertopettarin.it/), [contact information](http://www.albertopettarin.it/contact.html))
 * License: the MIT License (MIT), see LICENSE

-This JavaScript enables the tap-to-play function on those platforms that do not properly support the EPUB 3 Media Overlay specification (most notably, Apple iBooks).
+This Javascript file enables the tap-to-play function on those platforms that do not properly support the EPUB 3 Media Overlay specification (most notably, Apple iBooks).